Self-Care vs Self-Medication

 Lab test results usually come with a reference range.
 They are "normal values" based on studies of large groups of people without medical conditions that are within your age group.
 They serve as guidelines to help monitor your health, support preventative medicine and offer insight to help diagnose a medical condition.

 Measurements that fall outside of normal ranges will be flagged and may include a notation providing further insight into what normal ranges mean and additional details on what your test revealed.
 Results that fall within those ranges but are on the high or low side may be overlooked.
 Brushing over these subclinical results, however, could be a missed opportunity in prevention and optimizing your health.

 For example, The Diabetes Prevention Program looked at the impact of preventative treatment over a 15 year period on participants whose blood glucose levels and insulin resistance were within normal levels but on the high side.
 Preventative measures delayed the onset of diabetes, with the most successful results holding off the Type II diabetes by 15 years for 27% of the study subjects.

 2) Present new medical treatments that you or your doctor may not have heard about.
 After all, you can't get what you need until you know what you need.

 Discovering your gut was right can help restore trust in your own judgement.
 This can then lead to more informed health decisions in the future.

 Thyroid problems are notoriously common and infamous for going undetected.
 Meanwhile, a thyroid condition can impact every part of the body, especially major organs including the brain, heart, skin and digestive system.

-Conditions affecting this endrocrine gland include hyperthyroidism, hypothyroidism, cancer and goiter.
-A thryoid disease may not be curable but studies show some can be well-managed with medication.
-If caught early enough, diet and liefstyle changes may restore your thyroid's health.
+Conditions affecting this endocrine gland include hyperthyroidism, hypothyroidism, cancer and goiter.
+A thyroid disease may not be curable but studies show some can be well-managed with medication.
+If caught early enough, diet and lifestyle changes may restore your thyroid's health.